 - 1. Purpose.
-To provide a mechanism for Administrative Officer Commission review and approval of proposals to create accessory apartments in any Residential District. - 2.
+To provide a mechanism for Administrative Officer review and approval of proposals to create accessory apartments in any Residential District. - 2.
 Review Requirement.
 Any accessory apartment shall be reviewed as specified by the procedures in this section. - 3.
 Review Procedures.
-The zoning administrator Administrative Officer may approve accessory apartments in accordance with the standards specified in Section 721. within or attached to an existing single family home provided it meets all the required standards including but not limited to setbacks, sewage capacity, parking and is wholly within the existing footprint and/or envelope of the existing dwelling.
-The zoning administrator may defer any accessory apartment application to the Planning Commission for review and approval.
-Applications submitted for review by the Planning Commission shall be reviewed at a public meeting.
+The Administrative Officer may approve accessory apartments in accordance with the standards specified in Section 721. - 4.

-- 4. Review Standards.
-All accessory apartments shall be reviewed under the standards specified in Section 721. - 54.
 Submittal Requirements.
-Sufficient information shall be submitted to enable the Commission-Administrative Officer to determine the possible impact of the proposal on all abutting residentially-zoned properties.
-The following minimal requirements shall be met. - (a) A plot plan which shows all existing structures, dimensions and distances from structures to property lines. - (b) The location of existing and proposed parking. - (c) The location of existing and proposed landscaping and screening. - (d) A drawing showing the existing structure arrangement and proposed location and arrangement of the accessory apartments, including room dimensions and entrances. - 6.
-Conditional Waivers.
-The Commission may place conditions on any application deemed necessary to protect the residential character of the neighborhood. - 7.
-Effect of Approval.
-The Commission may stipulate time limitations on any approval.
-The following time standards shall apply, unless specified otherwise by the Commission. - (a) Initial approval shall be for one year of occupancy.
-At the request of an abutter, a re-hearing shall be scheduled before the Planning Commission at the next available meeting.
-The abutter(s) who request a re-hearing shall present concrete evidence that conditions have not been met and that the approval should therefore be rescinded. - (b) If no hearing request is filed by an abutter, the accessory apartment shall beapproved for one additional year. - (c) Alteration to the accessory apartment or failure to meet any Commission conditions shall void the permit. - 85.
+Sufficient information shall be submitted to enable the Administrative Officer to determine the possible impact of the proposal on all abutting residentially zoned properties.
+The following minimal requirements shall be met. - (a) A plot plan, which shows all existing structures, dimensions and distances from structures to property lines. - (b) The location of existing and proposed parking. - (c) The location of existing and proposed landscaping and screening. - (d) A drawing showing the existing structure arrangement and proposed location and arrangement of the accessory apartment. - 5.
 Appeals.
-Any interested person may appeal a Administrative Officer decision regarding a permitted use by filing an appeal in accordance with Section 1702Appeals.
-Any interested person may appeal a Planning Commission decision regarding an accessory apartment in accordance with the provisions of Section 1707 below. - 96.
+Any interested person may appeal an Administrative Officer decision regarding a permitted use by filing an appeal in accordance with Section 1702. - 6.
 Expiration of Approval.
-Approval of an accessory apartment shall expire when the if a Zoning Permit expires application is not received within one (1) year from the date of approval. - J. Approval of Activities Regarding Nonconforming Uses - 1.
-Review Requirement.
+Approval of an accessory apartment shall expire when the Zoning Permit expires.

+J. Approval of Activities Regarding Nonconforming Uses

+- 1. Review Requirement.
 Any use of land or buildings lawfully existing on the effective date of this Code which is not allowable under this Code in the District where it is located shall be considered a nonconforming use and may be maintained subject to the provision of Chapter 8. - 2.
-Appeals:

-- (a) Any interested person may appeal a Staff decision regarding a nonconforming use to the Board of Adjustment Development Review Board in accordance with the provisions of Section 1702 below. - (b) Any interested person may appeal a Board of Adjustment Development Review Board decision regarding a non-conforming use in accordance with the provisions of Section 1706 below. - 3.
+Appeals: - (a) Any interested person may appeal a Staff decision regarding a nonconforming use to the Development Review Board in accordance with the provisions of Section 1702 below.

+- (b) Any interested person may appeal a Development Review Board decision regarding a non-conforming use in accordance with the provisions of Section 1706 below. - 3.
 Expiration of Approval.
 Approvals regarding nonconforming uses shall expire if not implemented within one (1) year from the date of approval.